-- a) The over-optimism could increase as auditors or regulators will have no comparison to impairment tests prepared in previous years; and - b) The complex test would become significantly less robust if companies do not perform an impairment test regularly due to a decline in expertise.
+- 120179 The majority of the participants of the two joint outreach events who disagreed with the adoption of the indicator-only approach based their view on both of the arguments below: - a) The over-optimism could increase as auditors or regulators will have no comparison to impairment tests prepared in previous years; and - b) The complex test would become significantly less robust if companies do not perform an impairment test regularly due to a decline in expertise.
 This could reduce the effectiveness of the impairment test and the confidence in its reliability.

-The participants who just referred to one of the above arguments, were almost equally divided between argument a) and argument b).
+The participants who just referred to one of the above arguments, relied mostly onwere almost equally divided between argument a) and argument b).

-180 The webinar also provided insight in the views of participants relating to the use of disclosures on subsequent performance of an acquisition as a triggering event:
+121180 The webinar also provided insight in the views of participants relating to the use of disclosures on subsequent performance of an acquisition as a triggering event:

 Could the IASB's proposed disclosures on the subsequent performance of an acquisition help to better identify triggering events for a potential impairment of goodwill?
-(84 responses) Yes 65% No 35%

-Of which: preparers 15% 12%
+(84 responses) No 3835 % 1 Of which: preparers -1415% 1412%

-Of which: auditors 24% 13%